Rio police chief swap adds to federal probe of Bolsonaro

-Brazilian President Jair Bolsonaro confirmed on Tuesday the replacement of the federal police chief in Rio de Janeiro, adding to scrutiny from the country's top prosecutor into the right-wing populist's alleged interference in law enforcement.
-The change was the first move by the new national head of the federal police Rolando Alexandre Souza, a family friend of Bolsonaro who was sworn in quickly on Monday in a closed-door ceremony following a Supreme Court decision to block it.
+Brazilian President Jair Bolsonaro confirmed on Tuesday the replacement of the federal police chief in Rio de Janeiro, adding to scrutiny by the country's top prosecutor of the right-wing populist's alleged interference in law enforcement.
+The change was the first move by the new national head of the federal police, Rolando Alexandre Souza, a family friend of Bolsonaro who was sworn in quickly on Monday in a closed-door ceremony following a Supreme Court decision to block it.

-The prosecutor general's office (PGR) said it will question the reasons for changing Rio's police chief as part of an investigation into former Justice Minister Sergio Moro's accusations that Bolsonaro was meddling in police affairs.
-The popular former minister shocked Brazil by resigning last month, alleging that Bolsonaro was pushing to change management of the federal police to get access to ongoing investigations, with particular focus on Rio, where he built his political base.
+The prosecutor general's office said it will question the reasons for changing Rio's police chief as part of an investigation of former Justice Minister Sergio Moro's accusations that Bolsonaro was meddling in police affairs.
+The popular former minister shocked Brazil by resigning last month, alleging that Bolsonaro was pushing to change management of the federal police to get access to ongoing investigations, with particular focus on Rio, one of Brazil's 27 states and districts, where he built his political base.

 ALSO READ